 Q. Can I make payments before the order is established?

 A. Payments should be made through the State Disbursement Unit to guarantee you get credit for your payments.
-Contact your caseworker to discuss making payments to the State Disbursement Unit before your order is established.
+Contact Child Support to discuss making payments to the State Disbursement Unit before your order is established.

 Q. What if payments were made before the order was established?

 A. Be sure to report the payments to Child Support.
 If both parents agree that the payments were for child support, credit may be given for the payments.
 It’s better to make the payments to the State Disbursement Unit (SDU) so there is record of the payments.
-Your caseworker can give you information about how to make payments to the SDU before the order is established.
+Child Support can give you information about how to make payments to the SDU before the order is established.